wikukarno/buanacoding/content/blog/security/phishing-signs-fake-email-examples-and-how-to-avoid-2025.md

 ## Link-Based Scams You’ll See Right Now

 - Smishing (SMS) and messaging apps: Short texts with urgent links (“Your package fee is unpaid”) that open fake payment pages.
 - QR phishing (QRishing): A QR code placed on posters or emails leading to a fake login portal.
-Treat QR codes like links—verify before scanning.
+Treat QR codes like links--verify before scanning.
 - Link shorteners: Hide destinations.
 Use a URL expander or long-press/hover to preview before opening.
 - Punycode lookalikes: Domains that visually mimic real brands (e.g., `rn` vs `m`, or accented characters) but are different under the hood.
 - Fake invoice or payment request: “See invoice” buttons leading to a login capture page.